orshiiio/15112_N25_TP/README.md

 - Built as a final project for Carnegie Mellon's **15-112**: Fundamentals of Programming
 - Inspired by cozy simulation games like *Neko Atsume* and *Tamagotchi*
 - Kaomoji emoticons from emojicombos.com
 - Dedicated to my friends who share my love of cats 🐾
+- Thank you to Elwin Li [@ebeetles] who helped me create a format for this README and motivated me throughout this project